Baade 152: Testing and termination

 A total of three airworthy prototypes were constructed; two of them being flown on three flights.
 The design of the first prototype was largely derived from the OKB-1 150, an early jet bomber designed by former Junkers engineers in the Soviet Union.
 It included a tandem landing gear and glazed nose for the navigator, which was a common feature in many Eastern Bloc aircraft.
 The 152's landing gear was unusual for a passenger plane in that the main gear was housed along the centerline of the fuselage with outrigger wheels in the wing-tips, similar to the better-known Boeing B-47.
 The tail of the airplane was tested on a VEB 14.

 On 4 December 1958, the maiden flight of the first prototype V1/I (DM-ZYA) took place, which lasted for 35 minutes.
-Tragedy struck during its second flight, the aircraft being lost in a crash at Ottendorf-Okrilla on 4 March 1959, killing the entire crew.
+During its second flight, the aircraft was lost in a crash at Ottendorf-Okrilla on 4 March 1959, killing the entire crew.
 It is believed that the pilots, having lacked experience with operating jet-propelled aircraft, may have been unfamiliar with the slow response time of such engines, contributing to a stall and subsequent crash.
 The reasons for the crash were never fully investigated and the results of the limited investigation were only made public in 1990.
 The loss has been attributed as having been a major setback to the programme and later having played a factor in its termination.